 College Credit Information

 The Penn State MHA program provides college credit for completion of some components of the Year Round Leadership Academy (YRA).
 The Penn State/PAMED collaboration creates a pathway from the YRA to a Penn State Certificate in Health Administration Leadership to a complete Master of Health Administration.
-The certificate and MHA require completion of a Penn State application.
-Graduates of the YRA will earn 6 credits toward the 15 credit certificate.
+Graduates of the YRA who complete required program requirements will earn 6 credits toward the 15 credit certificate.

 Students choose five courses to complete the certificate.